 Is It Possible for You to Receive a Lump-Sum Settlement If You Are Found to Be Permanently and Totally Disabled from Further Gainful Employment?

 Most minor to moderate injury cases are settled with a lump-sum payment to the injured party, or a type of settlement that offers one large amount rather than weekly payments for lost wages.
 You can also negotiate a lump sum settlement rather than continuing to receive weekly permanent disability payments.

 This depends.
 If your employer posts the names of at least six doctors in your workplace and requires you to sign a Panel Acknowledgment stating that you will treat with these doctors, you must do so for 90 days.

 Serious work-related injuries or illnesses and the litigation process are all situations that generally require legal representation.
 If you are injured, or have contracted a work-related illness, or believe you have been treated unfairly, contacting a Pennsylvania workers’ compensation attorney is in your best interest.
 Even if you think you’re able to handle a situation on your own, a lawyer is there to help you 100% through your case and receives no payment until your case is won.

 We encourage all clients to be mindful of what they post on their social media accounts.
-The information posted on social media sites it not always private or privileged.
+The information posted on social media sites is not always private or privileged.
 Pictures and comments can be taken out of context and can turn a perfectly fine situation on its head.
 Photos that you are tagged in may be visible publicly, and all your social networking sites should be set to private.
-Of course, it is encouraged that you not post anything about your case on your social media accounts.

 Unfortunately, yes.
 Under the Pennsylvania Workers’ Compensation Act, your employer may file a petition to terminate your right to workers’ compensation benefits, if it can show that you are no longer disabled or that any remaining disability is unrelated to the injury.